-You are treated as having transferred whenever you seek eligibility to participate in interscholastic athletics at a school other than the one at which you were previously either enrolled or otherwise eligible.
-You are considered to have transferred even if you are promoted to a higher level school or are out-of-school for a period of time before entering the new school.
+You are treated as having transferred whenever you seek eligibility to participate in interscholastic athletics at a school other than the one at which you are previously either enrolled or otherwise eligible.
+You are considered to have transferred even if your are promoted to a higher level school or are out-of-school for a period of time before entering the new school.
 If your Transfer from one school to another is materially motivated in some way by an athletic purpose, you will lose your athletic eligibility in each sport in which you participate within a period of one year immediately following the date on which you transferred.
 This requirement applies even if you would be otherwise eligible at the school to which you transferred.
-If your school eliminates a sport for budgetary reasons, you may be permitted to Transfer to another school to participate in that sport.
-You must enroll and attend the other school.
-If you desire to participate in any other sports at that school, your PIAA District Committee will assess whether the Transfer was materially motivated in some way by an athletic purpose relating to those sports.
+If your school eliminates a sport for budgetary reasons, you may be permitted to Transfer to another school to participate in any other sports at that school, your PIAA District Committee will assess whether the Transfer was materially motivated in some way by an athletic purpose relating to those sports.